As a licensed producer of medical cannabis, did you know that we grow using aquaponics?

 Tilapia are easy to work with

 Tilapia adapt to their conditions easily and can withstand temporary changes in water temperature or condition.
-They eat a lot incredibly resilient and very often live full lives as well.
+They eat a lot, are incredibly resilient, and live full lives as well.

 Tilapia are edible

 Tilapia has a nice, mild flavour so it’s adaptable to many different culinary styles.
-Since we feed our fish only organic fish feed, it’s a healthier fish than in a grocery store and better tasting, too.
+Since we feed our fish only organic fish feed, it’s a healthy a healthy food source.

 But we don’t eat our tilapia or make any money off of them.
-Once they reach market size, they’re picked up by a local food bank and delivered to local shelters to be prepared as that night’s meal.
+Once they reach market size, they’re picked up by a local food rescue service and delivered to local shelters to be prepared as meals.